iammanuelrafael/WSSTN/README.md

 - [Instagram](https://www.instagram.com/wsstn_id/)
 - [Website](https://wsstn.github.io/wsstn/)

-<b>Note:</b> <i>This was a project that I made in 2020; it was my first attempt at making a professional website using HTML, CSS and Javascript, however, I abandoned this project due to work from school.</i>
+<b>Note:</b> <i>This project was made in 2020; it was my first attempt at making a professional website using HTML, CSS and Javascript, however, I abandoned this project due to work from school.</i>